kklmn/ParSeq/README.md

 Main features
 -------------

 -  ParSeq allows creating analysis pipelines as lightweight modules.
-The above example (scanning XES) is ~1000 lines with ~50% of them defining the four analysis widgets.

 -  Flexible use of screen area by detachable/dockable transformation nodes (parts of analysis pipeline).

--  Two ways of acting from GUI onto multiple data: (a) simultaneous work with multiply selected data and (b) applying a specific parameter or a group of parameters to a later selected subset of data.
+-  Two ways of acting from GUI onto multiple data: (a) simultaneous work with multiply selected data and (b) copying a specific parameter or a group of parameters from active data items to later selected data items.

 -  Undo and redo for most of treatment steps.